Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 1. Open PuTTy.
 2. Verify that the correct port is connected through serial communication (COM 7 in my case)
 3. Then, check that a series of "D"s are generated and the RGB LED is red.

-If so, you have successfully completed the task.

 ### Step 5: Documentation